Bad Google Maps Android location, what should I do?

 Many location issues on Google Maps are caused by your cache.
 Removing it should fix the problem.

-1. Go to Parameters → Applications
+1. Go to Settings → Applications

-2. Select Cards and press Warehousing
+2. Select Cards and press Storage

 3. Push the button Clear cache and check if the problem is gone

-4. If it persists, also press the button.
-Erase data .
+4. If it persists, also press the button Erase data .

 5. Reinstall the app

-Open the Play Store app, search for Google Maps and press the button uninstall .
+Open the Play Store app, search for Google Maps and tap the button uninstall .